-The study of one of the most famous recurrent novae, T Pyx, and the outburst of one of the most luminous novae in recent years, V 1369 Cen, was considered and, in the case of V 1369 Cen, the analysis is still on-going.
+The study of one of the most famous recurrent novae, T Pyx, and the outburst of one of the most luminous novae in recent years, V 1369 Cen, was considered.
 Time at large telescopes, as the 3.6 meters Telescopio Nazionale Galileo, the ESO/MPG 2.2 meters and 0.6 meters of the Pontificia Universitade Catolica de Chile was obtained for the study of these two novae.
-High-resolution spectra were obtained using these telescopes, and they allowed several information for these novae as :
+Highresolution spectra were obtained using these telescopes, and they allowed up to now to the identification of lithium in the ejecta of V1369 Cen [3].
+It is the first time that lithium is detected in a nova outburst, thanks mainly to the very large luminosity of the nova and the high-resolution of the spectrographs used.
+This detection has very important consequences for the study of the chemical evolution of the Galaxy, solving a long-standing problem concerning the over-abundance of lithium in the Galaxy and they strongly contribute to the enrichment of lithium of these stars.